 I was set up on DistilledU, an online training resource for SEO and digital marketing which allayed my fears of what I was getting myself into on the first day.
 I was relieved to see that those kind of marketing tactics I was thinking of are frowned upon and even more relieved to see that a significant portion of SEO is making genuinely good, shareable content.
 I also didn’t expect to find it quite as interesting as I did (and still do!).

 DistilledU was great for picking up the basics.
 They have interactive modules, module tests and they constantly define key terms throughout the resource.
 I found that particularly useful because as someone who was approaching this with next to no prior knowledge, there’s a semantic field around digital marketing and search engines that once you pick up, makes everything easier to understand.

 I was also pointed in the direction of Moz’s beginners guide to SEO.
 This was another great resource.
 It’s split into ten chapters and presented really well.
 There’s a lot of information to take on board but Moz have broken it down with real-life examples of what they’re talking about (also done in DistilledU) and with good visualisation of SEO concepts.
-They are now in the process of updating this guide for 2018 too, ensuring you remain at the top of your game.
+They are now in the process of updating this guide too, ensuring you remain at the top of your game.

 What I’ve Enjoyed About Digital Marketing

 One of the things that I learned quickly about digital marketing that piqued my interest, was that it’s constantly changing and that it isn’t a cutthroat industry for that reason.
 The Moz blog and other sites have people sharing loads of information about how they’ve done well with their SEO, helpful tips and the results of experiments and tests that would take a while to replicate.
 I learnt that 25% of all advertising is done online and that good SEO practice can make your business a boat load of money.